2389-research/gmailcal-mcp-rs/README.md

 You can modify your OAuth consent screen to include these scopes when setting up your Google Cloud project.

+## 👤 Contact Management

+The Google People API integration provides tools to access and search your contacts:

+### Contact Features
+- **List Contacts**: View all contacts in your Google Contacts with optional limit
+- **Search Contacts**: Find contacts by name, email, organization or other attributes
+- **Get Contact Details**: Retrieve complete information about a specific contact including name, emails, phone numbers, and organizations

+### Contact Permissions
+The People API uses the same OAuth credentials as the Gmail API, but requires the following additional scope:
+- `https://www.googleapis.com/auth/contacts.readonly` (for reading contact information)

+This scope gives read-only access to your contacts, allowing the MCP server to retrieve contact information without modifying your contact list.

 ### Project Structure
 ```
 src/